pokusio/pokus/documentations/cicd/drone/README.md

 18.203.92.141 wensleydale.minikube stilton.minikube  cheddar.minikube

 ```
-* Ok, so now I need to create a traefik ingress route for the drone service (it is not exposed by default) :
+* Ok, so now I need to create a traefik ingress route, or a simple ingress (like the cheese apps, for `traefik v1.7`) for the drone service (it is not exposed by default) :

 ```bash
 jbl@pegasusio:~$ kubectl get all |grep drone